-Have you ever thought about registering your trademark?
+Have you ever thought about registering a fashion design trademark?
 In most countries, patent protections and copyrights aren’t the only way to protect your fashion designs.
 If you’ve never registered your trademark, why not?

 Many younger fashion brands choose to manufacture their clothing in China due to the affordable cost of production.
 That’s why in this blog, we’re focusing specifically on how to register a trademark for a Made in China fashion brand, and what protections a Chinese trademark provides.
 Let’s get started.

-How to Register for a Copyright in China
+How to Register for a Fashion Design Copyright in China